viion/XIVPads-LodestoneAPI/README.md

 getClassJob(class) // Get level/exp info of a class
-isValid() // Wheather character data is valid or not (WIP) getErrors() // List of errors found during validation
+isValid() // Wheather character data is valid or not (WIP) getErrors() // List of errors found during validation probableJobs() // Returns array of probable jobs containing 'name' (like PLD) and 'level'.
+Refer to DocBlock for other possible return values get_single_achievement_byID() // Returns array containing 'id', 'name', 'points', 'state' (achieved or not).
+Refer to DocBlock for other possible return values get_single_achievement_byName() // Returns array containing 'id', 'name', 'points', 'state' (achieved or not).
+Refer to DocBlock for other possible return values
 ```

 **Achievements**